make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   using the inverse cosine
   of the dot product of $\mathbf{q_1}$ and $\mathbf{q_2}$.
-- As you can see,
+- As you can imagine,
   a proper implementation of Slerp is actually very involved.
 - Is there an easier way